-"[...] uses keys generated in accordance with "ssh-rsa", "ecdsa-sha2- nistp256", "ecdsa-sha2-nistp384" or "ecdsa-sha2-nistp521" to perform public-key based device authentication".
+Junos also "[...] uses keys generated in accordance with "ssh-rsa", "ecdsa-sha2- nistp256", "ecdsa-sha2-nistp384" or "ecdsa-sha2-nistp521" to perform public-key based device authentication".
+This list conforms to FCS_SSHS_EXT.1.5.

-Guidance N/A

-N/A

-Testing Using the guidance documentation, the evaluator shall configure the TOE to accept password-based authentication, and demonstrate that a user can be successfully
+Testing If password-based authentication methods have been selected in the ST then using the guidance documentation, the evaluator shall configure the TOE to accept password-based authentication, and demonstrate that user authentication succeeds when the correct password is provided by the user.